 The BirdLife Partnership in the Middle East is a network of nine national NGOs with headquarters in Amman, Jordan.
-We work to build conservation capacity in the region and promote the conservation of natural resources with an emphasis on human needs and nature.
+We work to build conservation capacity in the region.
 Read more about BirdLife Middle East

 The Partnership’s experience in working with long-standing national non-governmental organisations supports the development of newer organisations into independent, self-sustaining national NGOs.
 Read more about our programmes.

-The BirdLife Middle East Partnership’s conservation work crosses national borders.
 Through conservation work that respects ancient traditions, the empowerment of local people in the Middle East is bringing benefits for nature and communities worldwide.
-Read more about our work.
+Read more about our regional network.